MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Remove-MgBetaChat.md

 ## SYNOPSIS
 Soft-delete a chat.
 When invoked with delegated permissions, this operation only works for tenant admins and Teams service admins.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgChat](/powershell/module/Microsoft.Graph.Teams/Remove-MgChat?view=graph-powershell-1.0)

 ## SYNTAX